Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

     _Opening the shared access key_

-1. Click the **Copy** button next to "Connection string — primary key" to copy the connection string to the clipboard.
+1. Click the **Copy** button next to "Connection string—primary key" to copy the connection string to the clipboard.

     ![Copying the connection string](Images/copy-connection-string.png)

     _Copying the connection string_

 1. Go to https://gist.github.com/ and sign in with your GitHub account if you aren't already signed in.
-Type "Endpoint for connecting to shared input and output hubs" into the description box, and paste the connection string on the clipboard into the content box.
+Type "Endpoint for connecting to shared input and output hubs" into the description box, and paste the connection string that's on the clipboard into the content box.
 Then click **Create public gist** to create a public gist.
-Leave your browser window open so you can easily retrieve the connection string yourself in Exercise 4.
+Leave your browser window open so you can easily retrieve the connection string in Exercise 4.

-	> Remember to delete this gist when the event is over since it contains a shared-access signature that allows anyone to connect to the event hubs you just created.
+	> Remember to delete this gist when the event is over since it contains a shared-access signature that allows anyone to connect to the Event Hubs you just created.

 	![Creating a gist](Images/create-gist.png)